Documentations of PyPop7 for Black-Box Optimization (BBO)

 Note

 This open-source Python library for continuous BBO is still under active maintenance.
 In the future, we plan to add some NEW BBO and some SOTA versions of existing BBO families, in order to make this library as fresh as possible.
+Any suggestions, extensions, improvements, usages, and tests (even criticisms) to this open-source Python library are highly welcomed!

 Quick Start